 If their application is successful, the tribunal will grant the applicant a gender recognition certificate (GRC), which can then be used to update the sex recorded on an individual’s birth certificate.

-A gender recognition certificate is only needed in a few instances, such as for pensions and marriages, and in Scotland and the rest of the UK you can change your name and sex on identity documents such as your driving licence and passport without one.
+A gender recognition certificate is only needed in a few instances, such as for pensions and marriages.
+In Scotland and the rest of the UK you can change your name and sex on identity documents such as your driving licence and passport without one.

 While the certificate does have legal effects, obtaining one is also personally important to some trans men and women as a part of their transition.